Preen/Mailchimp-haml/README.md

 I use grunt to make the inline work and guard to compile the HAML correctly.
 I have tried grunt-haml, gulp-haml but with major problems, thats why I use the guard-haml instead.

-To install you need to terminal into the dir:
+If you don't want my npm/ruby installation you need to install these with:

-bundle install
+* bundle install
-npm install grunt
+* npm install grunt
-npm install grunt-inline
+* npm install grunt-inline
-npm install grunt-contrib-watch
+* npm install grunt-contrib-watch

-The open up two terminal windows, one where you type in: grunt watch, the other one you type in bundle exec guard.
+The open up another terminal windows and cwd into the root dir of the project.
+The first window one you type in: `grunt watch`, the other one you type in `bundle exec guard`.
+Press enter on both and it should start!